jacebrowning/datafiles/docs/formats.md

 Additional examples can be found in this [Jupyter Notebook](https://github.com/jacebrowning/datafiles/blob/main/notebooks/format_options.ipynb).

-## Custom Formats
+## Custom

 Additional formats are supported through a registration system.

+### Map Exiting

-Either extend the `datafiles.formats.Formatter` base class or map one of the existing formatter classes:
+To map one of the existing formatter classes to a new file extension:

 ```python hl_lines="4"
 from datafile import datafile, formats